jorgebucaran/nvm.fish/README.md

 nvm
 ```

 Running `nvm` in any subdirectory of a directory with an `.nvmrc` file will use the version from that file.
-Likewise, running `nvm use <version>` will update that `.nvmrc` file with the specified version.
+Likewise, running `nvm use <version>` will update that `.nvmrc` file with the indicated version.

 ```
 ├── README.md
 ├── dist
-    └── foo.min.js
 ├── node_modules
 ├── package.json
 └── src